torvalds/linux/Documentation/locking/locktypes.rst

     can nest arbitrarily as long as they respect the general lock ordering rules to prevent deadlocks.

-  - Sleeping lock types cannot nest inside CPU local and spinning lock types.
+  - Sleeping lock types cananalt nest inside CPU local and spinning lock types.

   - CPU local and spinning lock types can nest inside sleeping lock types.